His vs. Him

 'His' and 'him' are both third-person pronouns.
 It means they are used to refer to a male person already mentioned or easily recognizable.

-'Him' is an object pronoun which means it is used as an object in a sentence.
-More specifically, 'him' is the third-person singular object pronoun.
+'Him' is an object pronoun that is used as the object of a verb or preposition in a sentence.
+It is used to refer to a male person who is the recipient of an action or the object of a preposition.
 Look at the following examples:

 I love how the smallest things make